Coronavirus vaccine expected ‘within weeks’, claims Donald Trump in final US presidential debate

 In response to the first question of the night on coronavirus, Trump claimed 2.2 million people were “expected to die”, and the pandemic was “rounding the turn”, although he did not provide any studies or figures to back his claim.

-More than 2,22,000 people have died from coronavirus in the US and has affected more than 84 lakh million people since the pandemic began, according to Johns Hopkins University data.
+More than 2,22,000 people have died from coronavirus in the US and has affected more than 84 lakh people since the pandemic began, according to Johns Hopkins University data.

 Trump also did not take responsibility for the deaths of thousands of Americans due to the virus.
 “I take full responsibility,” he said, and continued: “It’s not my fault it came here.
 It’s China’s fault.”